 1901 Jack Warner Parkway, Tuscaloosa, AL 35401https://transportation.museums.ua.edu/

-**The museum will be closed Tuesday, December 8, 2020 through January 4, 2021, in an effort to limit exposure to COVID-19 and for the holiday season.
-The Chronicles of the Arctic Circle exhibit will be available through the end of February.
+**The museum will be closed through February 15, 2021, in an effort to limit exposure to COVID-19 per the City of Tuscaloosa.
+The museum is city property and manged by UA Museums.
+The Chronicles of the Arctic Circle exhibit will be available until February 28.
 We apologize for any inconvenience, and thank you for your support.
-We hope to see you in the new year.
-Stay healthy!**
+Wear your mask and stay healthy!**

 Positioned at the top of the world, the Arctic Circle makes up about 4% of the Earth’s surface.
 Currently comprising of numerous countries, various arctic animal species, and home to over 4 million people, this area has been inhabited by people for thousands of years.
 Only in recent times have detailed and recorded explorations taken place in efforts of finding passages through it or setting historic milestones within it.
 The Mildred Westervelt Warner Transportation Museum is proud to present Chronicles of the Arctic Circle as our 2020 - 2021 Winter exhibition.
 Come explore the wilds of the beautiful and dangerous North through the stories and accomplishments of the past.

 Not only will visitors be able to view the Chronicles of the Arctic Circle exhibit, they will be able to contribute to it by helping the museum create a Winter Wonderland!
 Snowflake doilies will be available inside the museum for decoration and coloring and will be hung from the ceiling to simulate an arctic snowstorm.
 Sanitation of all art materials will take place throughout the day to comply with COVID-19 safety protocols.